-OutSystems collects metrics of how applications are performing, to allow you to monitor and troubleshoot runtime issues.
+OutSystems collects metrics of how applications are performing to allow you to monitor and troubleshoot runtime issues.
+The Outsystems Platform uses LifeTime Analytics to measure the end user experience based on industry-standard indicators and identify bottlenecks at different levels: client (eg. operating systems), network (eg. network types) and server (eg. business logic elements).
 This article describes what is collected and how.

 What Happens when Using an Application?